 The change in fair value of embedded derivative in 2013 relates to the embedded conversion feature on the Series E Preferred Stock.
 We have modified the terms of our Series E Preferred Stock to eliminate the requirement to separate the embedded derivative and record changes in fair value through earnings.
 Therefore, we do not expect such charges in the future.

-Interest expenses is related to the receivable financing facility we entered into in late 2013.
+Interest expense is related to the receivable financing facility we entered into in late 2013 and the revolving credit facility entered into in August 2014.

 Income Taxes